liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

                 - `liferay-ui.tld`
                 - `liferay-util.tld`
             - `liferay-display.xml`
-            - `liferay-plugin-package.properties`
+            - `liferay-plugin-package.properties` **- Common project file**
             - `liferay-portlet.xml`
             - `portlet.xml`
             - `web.xml`
         - `icon.png`
-        - `view.jsp`

-All projects, regardless of type, are created with a `build.xml` file.
-This file allows Liferay IDE to use Ant to automatically compile and deploy your plugins.
+All projects, regardless of type, are created with a `build.xml` and a `liferay-plugin-package.properties` file--we've highlighted each of them with the note **Common project file** in the directory structure above.
+The `build.xml` file allows Liferay IDE to use Ant to automatically compile and deploy your plugins.
 Another default file is `liferay-plugin-package.properties`.
 This file contains important metadata for your project.
 Liferay IDE's *properties* view gives you a simple interface to inspect or specify the file's fields, including your project's dependencies and deployment context, display name, and Liferay version.
 If you publish your project as an app to Liferay Marketplace, the value of the `name` property in `liferay-plugin-package.properties` is used as the app's name.
 The value of the `liferay-versions` property is used on Liferay Marketplace to specify the versions of Liferay on which your application is intended to run.
 Next, you need to deploy your new plugin project to your Liferay Server.

 ### Deploying New Liferay Projects to a Liferay Server [](id=deploying-new-liferay-projects-liferay-portal-6-2-dev-guide-02-en)